gbdavid2/AimieSmiles/README.md

 # AimieSmiles
-Aimie Smiles is a small macOS application that helps you make batch searches of compounds using their registration number (CAS).
+Aimie Smiles is a small macOS application that helps you make batch searches of compounds using their registration number (CAS) --> (convert CAS to SMILES).
 The App will retrieve the SMILES string for each entry.

 ## How to use
 1. Create a list of records that you would like to use for your search in an excel file using the following headers: